e-paj/e-paj/README.md

 - 💞️ I’m looking to collaborate on a variety of projects.
 Be it a small one like the project I'm currently doing, *Machine Learning Projects*, or a big one.
 It does not matter!!
 I'm looking forward to being part of a project I've never done before.

-- 📫 How to reach me: please email me using pajanconie@gmail.com or message me at linkedin www.linkedin.com/in/esnobipajanconi
+- 📫 How to reach me: message me at linkedin www.linkedin.com/in/esnobipajanconi

 <!---
 e-paj/e-paj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.